 Guardians of the Galaxy: Cosmic Rewind is a Marvel-themed roller coaster under construction at Epcot.
-This attraction will be the first of its kind at Walt Disney World, and is one of the biggest additions for the 50th Anniversary.
-This covers everything you need to know about the ride: when it’s likely to open (and whether it’ll bedelayed), concept art, and more.
-(Updated November 16, 2020.)
+This attraction will be the first of its kind at Walt Disney World, and is one of the biggest additions during the 50th Anniversary.
+This covers everything you need to know about the ride: when it’s likely to open, delays, concept art, and more.
+(Updated April 12, 2021.)

 The saga of a Guardians of the Galaxy attraction at Walt Disney World dates back many years, well before its official announcement.
 First, there were rumors that it would replace the Twilight Zone theme of the iconic Tower of Terror attraction at Disney’s Hollywood Studios.
 That didn’t come to fruition in Florida, but it did in California with Guardians of the Galaxy – Mission Breakout (an attraction that is, frankly, better than it has any right to be).